Elizabeth Everest

-Elizabeth Ann Everest (c.
-1832 – 3 July 1895) was Winston Churchill's beloved nurse and nanny, and an important figure in his early life.
+Elizabeth Ann Everest (13 February 1834 – 3 July 1895) was an English nurse and nanny, notable for being an important figure in the early life of Winston Churchill.

-She was born in Chatham, Kent.
+Biography

+She was born in Chatham, Kent, the daughter of William and Ann Everest.
+On the 17th, August 1834, she was baptised at the Ebenezer Chapel, Clover Street, Chatham.
 She was never married; "Mrs" was an honorific given to nannies and cooks as a courtesy.
 One of her early jobs was for the family of Thompson Phillips, a clergyman in Cumberland, where she brought up Ella Phillips for 12 years.

+The 1861 census shows that she was then aged 27 and was working as a servant for the May family at 5 Cambridge Terrace, Lee, Kent.
+They had four young children, and Mr May was an Underwriter.